 - Individual, Parental and family participation encouraged

-Each participant’s program is formulated in an Essential Life Plan (ELP).
+Each participant’s program is formulated in a Life Style Plan (LSP).
 In addition, a MOVE for Adults Assessment is completed upon admission to determine plans and goals for mobility.

 General programming includes: